What Are Customer Touchpoints? (Plus How to Identify Them)

 Optimizing your customer touchpoints is an essential activity if you want to increase customer satisfaction and retention.
 A customer relationship management (CRM) tool like Nutshell can help you identify which interactions lead your prospects to purchase.

 Our CRM comes equipped with a variety of features for optimizing customer touchpoints.
-You can categorize customer data and even generate in-depth reports on it to find out how you can better optimize your sales pipeline.
+You can categorize customer data and even generate in-depth reports to find out how to optimize your sales pipeline.

 Want to try out Nutshell for yourself?
 Just check out our 14-day free trial!